-The FFG-7 class frigate was for the U.S. Navy a revolutionary 'designto-cost' program designed to compensate for dwindling numbers of anti-submarine warfare escort ships with which to protect convoys such as supply to NATO or for U.S. amphibious task forces.
-The FFG-7 class was explicitly not required for escort of carrier task forces, for which the more capable and more expensive Spruance class DD-963 destroyers were acquired in a similar time frame (from the late 70s through early 90s).
+The FFG-7 class frigate was for the USN a revolutionary 'design-to-cost' program designed to compensate for dwindling numbers of anti-submarine warfare escort ships with which to protect convoys such as supply to NATO or for US amphibious task forces.
+The FFG-7 class was explicitly not required for escort of carrier task forces, for which the more capable and more expensive Spruance-Class DD-963 destroyers were acquired in a similar time frame (from the late 70s through early 90s).
 The cost criterion also extended to the numbers of ship's force and air detachment personnel to be accommodated.
-The corporate mantra was the 'High-Low mix' approach mandated by the then U.S. Chief of Naval Operations, Admiral Elmo Zumwalt, quoting Soviet Fleet Admiral Sergei Gorshkov who proclaimed, 'Better is the enemy of good enough.'
-FFG-7s were to be "expendable tin cans".
+The corporate mantra was the 'High-Low mix' approach mandated by the then US Chief of Naval Operations, Admiral Elmo Zumwalt, quoting Soviet Fleet Admiral Sergei Gorshkov who proclaimed, 'Better is the enemy of good enough.'
+FFG-7s were to be "expendable tin cans."
+It was notable in Australia's Collins-Class submarine program that this approach was not followed with the predictable result that corrective actions spanned more than a decade following construction.
+18

-It was notable in Australia's Collins Class submarine program that this approach was not followed with the predictable result that corrective actions spanned more than a decade following construction.
-[18] For each FFG-7 ship, there would be a period of shakedown and acceptance trials after delivery, followed by a post-shakedown availability when corrective actions would be programmed.
-The lead ship, the USS OLIVER HAZARD PERRY, was also be subjected to class design evaluations of a formal operational test and evaluation when fully configured and to a whole-ship shock test.
+For each FFG-7 ship, there would be a period of shakedown and acceptance trials after delivery, followed by a post-shakedown availability (PSA) when corrective actions would be programmed.
+The lead ship, the USS Oliver Hazard Perry, was also be subjected to class design evaluations of a formal operational test and evaluation when fully configured and to a whole-ship shock test.

-The importance of the land-based test sites in managing revolutionary designs is captured by Stark and Stembel [23] as follows, and is in stark contrast to the Australian experiences of the Collins Class Submarine a decade later [18] and the Landing Helicopter Dock ships only a few years ago [24]:

-Although costly to design and to build, these two test sites were of inestimable value in accelerating the Lead Ship design and the FFG Program.
-The Propulsion LBTS permitted ordering and testing of the gas turbine, reduction gear, shaft, propulsion control console, and associated lube oil system more than a year earlier than would otherwise have been the case.
+The importance of the land-based test sites in managing revolutionary designs is captured by Stark and Stembel23 as follows, and is in stark contrast to the Australian experiences of the Collins Class Submarine a decade later18 and the Landing Helicopter Dock ships only a few years ago:24 propulsion control console, and associated lube oil system more than a year earlier than would otherwise have been the case.
 Similarly, early development of the Combat System LBTS forced decisions on equipments and arrangements and made data available much earlier than normal.
-As a result of the two test sites, data for these systems were never a problem in the Lead Ship design, and the successful Acceptance Trials of FFG-7 were attributed in large measure to these Facilities.
-[23]
+As a result of the two test sites, data for these systems were never a problem in the Lead Ship design, and the successful Acceptance Trials of FFG-7 were attributed in large measure to these Facilities."23